codepogo/shipscope/README.md

 * If a build is running, you see a little spinny thing.
 That never gets boring.
 * If a build has completed, you can restart it and get that spinny thing going again!

-Install it from the [Chrome Web Store](https://chrome.google.com/webstore/detail/shipscope/jdedmgopefelimgjceagffkeeiknclhh?hl=en).
-Please leave reviews and suggestions in the store.

 ---